Migrate data with Object Storage

 Note

-If you want to copy a single file, then you can migrate data using the hadoop put command.
+If you want to copy a single file, you can migrate data using the hadoop put command.